Pilot's Handbook of Aeronautical Knowledge

 A tri-color system consists of a single-light unit projecting a three-color visual approach path.
 Below the glidepath is indicated by red, on the glidepath is indicated by green, and above the glidepath is indicated by amber.
 When descending below the glidepath, there is a small area of dark amber that appears before the VASI transmits a red light.

 A Pulsating VASI is a single-light unit projecting a two-color visual approach path into the final approach area of the runway.
-The "on glidepath" indication is a steady white light. "slightly below glidepath" indication is a steady red light.
+The "on glidepath" indication is a steady white light.
+The "slightly below glidepath" indication is a steady red light.
 If the aircraft descends further below the glidepath, the red light starts to pulsate.

 Runway Lighting